IPad Mini: Hardware

-There are four buttons and one switch on the iPad Mini, including a "home" button near the display that returns the user to the home screen, and three aluminum buttons on the right side and top: wake/sleep and volume up and volume down, plus a software-controlled switch whose function varies with software updates.
+There are 2 distinct designs of the iPad Mini.
+The original design, used on the 1st to 5th generation models, includes four buttons and one switch, including a "home" button near the display that returns the user to the home screen, and three aluminum buttons on the right side and top: wake/sleep and volume up and volume down, plus a software-controlled switch whose function varies with software updates.The newer design, used on the 6th generation model onwards, includes 3 buttons (with the home button removed) and thinner bezels.
+3rd-generation models onwards also have Touch ID biometric authentication.
 The tablet is manufactured either with or without the capability to communicate over a cellular network.
 All models can connect to a wireless LAN via Wi-Fi.
 The iPad Mini is available with 16, 32, 64 and 128 GB) of internal flash memory, with no expansion option.
 Apple sells a "camera connection kit" with an SD card reader, but it can be used only to transfer photos and videos.

 The first-generation iPad Mini features partially the same hardware as the iPad 2.
 Both screens have resolutions of 1024 × 768, but the iPad Mini has a smaller screen and thus higher pixel density than iPad 2 (163 PPI vs. 132 PPI).
 Unlike the iPad 2, it has 5 MP and 1.2 MP cameras and the Lightning connector.
 The system-on-chip is A5, which is the same one found in the later revision of the iPad 2 (32 nm).
 The audio processor is the same found in iPhone 5 and iPad 4th generation, which allows the iPad Mini to have Siri and voice dictation unlike the iPad 2.
 The graphics processor (GPU) of the first-generation iPad Mini is the same one found in the iPad 2 (PowerVR SGX543MP2).

-iPads with a data connection can download data through cellphone networks, but can not make voice calls.
+iPads with a data connection can download data through cellular networks but can not make voice calls.
 They can act as a hotspot, sharing the Internet connection over Wi-Fi, Bluetooth, or USB.